vogtb/spreadsheet/DOCS.md

 ### ACCRINT

 ```
   Calculates the accrued interest of a security that has periodic payments.
 WARNING: This function has been implemented to specifications as outlined in Google Spreadsheets, LibreOffice, and OpenOffice.
 It functions much the same as MSExcel's ACCRINT, but there are several key differences.
 Below are links to illustrate the differences.
 Please see the source code for more information on differences.
-Links: https:quant.stackexchange.comquestion7040whats-the-algorithm-behind-excels-accrint, https:upport.office.comen-uarticleACCRINT-function-fe45d089-6722-4fb3-9379-e1f911d8dc74, https:quant.stackexchange.comquestion7040whats-the-algorithm-behind-excels-accrint, https:upport.google.comdocanswer3093200 .
+Links: https://quant.stackexchange.com/questions/7040/whats-the-algorithm-behind-excels-accrint, https://support.office.com/en-us/article/ACCRINT-function-fe45d089-6722-4fb3-9379-e1f911d8dc74, https://quant.stackexchange.com/questions/7040/whats-the-algorithm-behind-excels-accrint, https://support.google.com/docs/answer/3093200 .
 @param issue - The date the security was initially issued.
 @param firstPayment - The first date interest will be paid.
 @param settlement - The settlement date of the security, the date after issuance when the security is delivered to the buyer.
 Is the maturity date of the security if it is held until maturity rather than sold.
 @param rate - The annualized rate of interest.
 @param redemption - The redemption amount per 100 face value, or par.
 @param frequency - The number of coupon payments per year.
 For annual payments, frequency = 1; for emiannual, frequency = 2; for quarterly, frequency = 4.
 @param dayCountConvention - [ OPTIONAL - 0 by default ] - An indicator of what day count method to use.
-0 or omitted = US (NASD) 30360, 1 = Actualactual, 2 = Actual360, 3 = Actual365, 4 = European 30360.
+0 or omitted = US (NASD) 30/360, 1 = Actual/actual, 2 = Actual/360, 3 = Actual/365, 4 = European 30/360.
 @returns {number}
 @constructor TODO: This function is based off of the open-source versions I was able to dig up online.
 We should implement a TODO:     second version that is closer to what MSExcel does and is named something like `ACCRINT.MS`.
 ```